amanirmk/ngram/README.md

 python -m ngram [args]
 ```

-If you are contributing, please run `make format` and `make test` before submitting a pull request.
+_If you are contributing_, please run `make format` and `make test` before submitting a pull request.